PostHog/posthog.com/contents/blog/introducing-hogql.md

 featuredImageType: full
 ---

-Today, we're excited to announce a major new feature which we're making available to all users as a public beta on PostHog Cloud - the ability to directly access data stored in PostHog via SQL.
+Today, we're excited to announce a major new feature that's now available all users as a public beta on PostHog Cloud - the ability to directly query data stored in PostHog via SQL.

-We've added several new ways to use SQL in PostHog - you can use expressions to enhance insights, you can use SQL to filter a revamped events list, and you can even use full SQL queries to analyse data in any way you want.
+We've added several new ways to use SQL in PostHog - you can use expressions to enhance insights, you can use SQL to filter a revamped events list, and you can even use full SQL queries to analyze data in any way you want.

 We've even created [our own SQL dialect, called HogQL](/docs/product-analytics/hogql).

 PostHog's existing insights will remain valuable for the vast majority of queries, but this gives them a massive upgrade, and the ability to create your own SQL queries provides an alternative when off-the-shelf insights don't fit the bill.

-Speaking of bills, these features are free for all users while in public beta - all we ask is that you [share any feedback with us](http://app.posthog.com/home#supportModal).
+Speaking of bills, these features are free for all users while in public beta – all we ask is that you [share any feedback with us](http://app.posthog.com/home#supportModal).

 ## What is HogQL?
 Basically, HogQL is our take on SQL.